mlgibbons/PacketSerialLib/README.md

 A simple C and Python library for sending and receiving packets of data between an Arduino and a PC.

 The transfer of data to and from the Arduino is non-blocking.
 There is no limitation on the contents of the data.
-The data is transferred in a robust fashion and recoverable fashion (using packets) which is a key requirement for many applications.
+The data is transferred in a robust and recoverable fashion (using packets) which is a key requirement for many applications.

 A lot of sketches and code uses simple readline() calls but this has a number of limitations both for Arduino and clients.